jlangch/venice/doc/readme/ext-shell.md

 ## current-process

-Returns the process handle of the current process .
+Returns the process handle of the current process.

 _Note: Requires Java 9+_